A balanced look at payday loan interest and free market principle

 Payday loans: value vs. price

 Payday loans are like any product or service traded in a free and open market.
 For a product or service to be sustainable, the market creates a delicate balance between price and value.
-These rules get started to the interest rates applied to any financial product, from auto loans to mortgages.
+These rules get started to the interest rates applied to any financial product, from auto loans to cheap personal loans to mortgages.
 As long as payday loans deliver value for the price,consumers will continue to use them.
 As long as it’s worthwhile for payday loan companies to offer short-term cash solutions, they will continue to offer them.

 Short term loans and the free market